patchlevel/event-sourcing/docs/pages/getting_started.md

 ```
 !!! warning

-    You need to run the projectionist to update the projections.
+    You need to run the subscription engine to update the projections.

 !!! note